HomeBlogThe Ultimate Lake Tahoe Camping Guide

 East Lake Tahoe Campgrounds

-East Lake Tahoe campgrounds are few and far in between, but offer a primo camping experience.
+East Lake Tahoe campgrounds are few and far between, but offer a primo camping experience.
 Decorated with some of the area’s most picturesque stretches of lakefront, the east shore is small but mighty.

 As a reminder, this side of the lake is in Nevada—not California.
 And let me tell ya, Nevada is holding.
-The wildly beautiful Zephyr Cove and the hard-to-believe-its-real Sand Harbor state park, are here, alongside two of our favorite campgrounds.
+The wildly beautiful Zephyr Cove and the hard-to-believe-it ‘s-real Sand Harbor state park are here, alongside two of our favorite campgrounds.

 Zephyr Cove Resort

-At the south eastern corner of Lake Tahoe, you’ll find Zephyr Cove Resort and Campground, a magical, full-service campground that’s perfect for RV and tent campers alike.
-With 93 RV, 47 walk-in and 10 drive-in sites hugging the shoreline at Zephyr Cove, it’s about as good as it gets for a family-friendly camping trip.
+At the southeastern corner of Lake Tahoe, you’ll find Zephyr Cove Resort and Campground, a magical, full-service campground that’s perfect for RV and tent campers alike.
+With 93 RV, 47 walk-in, and 10 drive-in sites hugging the shoreline at Zephyr Cove, it’s about as good as it gets for a family-friendly camping trip.

 Plus, the resort offers free Wi-Fi, meaning you can still browse your favorite websites (stop, we’re blushing) while you’re enjoying the great outdoors.